-Conversely, this tomato plant is also resistant to fusarium and verticillium, which are a warm weather disease and a disease more prevalent in cooler climates respectively.
-Due to its resistance properties, you’ll have a great experience growing this tomato plant.
+This tomato plant is also resistant to blight, fusarium and verticillium, which makes it ideal for a variety of climates .
+Due to these resistance properties, you’ll have a great experience growing this tomato plant.

 Growing your own is more than just being self-sufficient.
 It’s about growing varieties that are not readily available in shops and supermarkets, varieties that may not lend themselves to being produced on a mass commercial scale, but ones that taste amazing.